 What is a Non-Solicitation Agreement?

-A non-solicitation agreement is a contract that restricts an individual (typically a former employee) from soliciting employees or customers after the employee’s departure from the business.
+A non-solicitation agreement is a contract that restricts an individual (typically a former employee) from soliciting employees or customers after the employee’s departure from a business.
 A non-solicitation agreement can be in the form of an entire document or a clause in an employment contract.

 Before John’s employment, he needed to sign an employment contract that included a non-solicitation agreement clause.